 Once the dissertation has been distributed to the members of the Thesis Advisory Committee, the Research Defense is scheduled with the committee.
 Students may invite a knowledgeable scientist from outside UConn Health to participate as an external examiner in the Research Defense.
 At this meeting, the members of the Thesis Advisory Committee examine the student's knowledge of the literature and broader issues related to the thesis topic.
 In addition to discussing their data, students should be prepared to discuss the background and history of the problem addressed in their thesis work, details of the techniques used, implications and limitations of their findings and future research directions.
-The Thesis Advisory Committee then votes to tentatively approve pending outcome of the public defense, conditionally approve pending modifications, or reject the thesis; the final decision requires unanimous approval of members of the Advisory Committee (see "Dissertation Tentative Approval Page" at http://grad.uconn.edu/current-students/doctoral-degree-program/dissertation-information/).
+The Thesis Advisory Committee then votes to tentatively approve pending outcome of the public defense, conditionally approve pending modifications, or reject the thesis; the final decision requires unanimous approval of members of the Advisory Committee.